 The savant's remarkable achievements only continued.
-In 1665, he settled in Florence, under the patronage of the Grand Duke of Tuscany, Ferdinando II, and near the University of Bologna.
+In 1665, he settled in Florence, under the patronage of the Grand Duke of Tuscany, Ferdinando II, not too far from the University of Bologna.
 Both the time and place proved useful to understanding rocks and fossils.
 Unlike areas farther north, Italy at this time offered plentiful outcrops of bare, deforested rock, enabling relatively easy study of geology.
 Likewise, the fossils of the region were often geologically young, well preserved, and easily compared to living analogues.
 In this geologically rich region, Steno got to work with other bright members of the Accademia del Cimento, disciples of Galileo Galilei.
 Part of Steno's job was to assemble a curiosity cabinet, described by one modern writer as "somewhere between a carnival freak show and the basement of a university science department."
 By 1666, he had the opportunity to examine the head of a white shark, caught by local fishermen.
 When he wrote his description, Steno noted that the animal's teeth bore a remarkable similarity to glossopetrae, or tongue stones.
 He suggested that tongue stones weren't what they had long been supposed (serpent tongues turned to stone by St. Paul) but were instead teeth that had once belonged to sharks — animals that apparently sprout new teeth all their lives.
 Steno wasn't the first to arrive at this conclusion, but he apparently proved more successful than his shark-detecting predecessors at convincing others.
 He also suspected a natural process had turned the teeth to stone, although he didn't know precisely what it was.